15

 Only the whisper of ivory fabric— deliberate, fluid, graceful.
 Her hair was tied low, a simple bun that somehow made the word "simple" feel sacred.

-It was uncertain.
-Like she's walked into something too big, too loud, too fast.
+Her expressions weren't fear, it wasn't joy, it wasn't ready.
+It was uncertain, like she's walked into something too big, too loud, too fast.

 She looked away first.
 Again.